Characters: Worm Sponsored Heroes

 - Immigrant Patriotism: Her Interlude reveals that she was a Kurdish girl who embraced America as her new homeland (Americanized name, patriotic costume) after she was rescued by an American soldier and adopted by an American family.

-- Morph Weapon: Miss Militia can form the semi-sentient energy she controls into any weapon, either firearms and melee weapons.
+- Morph Weapon: As a result of her passenger gathering info from her mind about different conventional weapons during her trigger event Miss Militia can form the semi-sentient energy she controls into any weapon, either firearms and melee weapons, save for the most primitive such as catapults.

 - Nerves of Steel: Regardless of how chaotic the situation may get, she continues to think clearly and act.